integrations/microsoft-teams/Readme.md

 - You cannot modify your existing subscriptions until you update the app and grant permissions.
 We will notify you to update when you try to modify an existing susbcription.
 <p align="left"><img width="500" alt="Update app" src="images/TeamsUpdateApp.png"></p>

-- However, if you choose not to update the app, you unsubscribe "deployments" feature for the existing subscriptions and then you will be able to modify your subscription.
+- However, if you choose not to update the app, you can unsubscribe "deployments" feature for the existing subscriptions and then you will be able to modify your subscriptions.

 **New subscriptions:**
-- You cannot add a new subscription until you grant permissions as "deployments" is a default feature.
-We will notify you to update when you try to add new susbcription.
+- You cannot add a new subscription until you grant permissions in your GitHub organization as "deployments" is a default feature in your subscription.
+We will notify you to update when you try to add a new susbcription.

 You can directly update the app by going to your GiHub organization->settings->installed apps and update Microsoft Teams app for GitHub.
 <p align="left"><img width="500" alt="Update App" src="images/UpdateApp.png"></p>